cutepig123/GeneralUtility/vislib/readme.txt

 TODO

 - test load image, write image, convert image
+- for convert codes from ASM code convention to VIS code convention lazy to modify source codes, so define a asm.h to fulfill ASM convension so there is some political issues
 - impl these link eror functions

 1>------ 已启动生成:  项目: vislib, 配置: Debug Win32 ------